McGILL BIRD OBSERVATORY

 HY - M

-Small amount of yellow on the primaries; yellow generally lacking on the tail; outer rectrices narrow and pointed
+Small to moderately extensive yellow patches on the primaries; yellow generally lacking on the tail; outer rectrices narrow and pointed

 HY - F